 Kindly donated to the University, by the family of graphic designer Angela Reeves, this collection contains design ephemera and memorabilia relating to all aspects of graphic design.
 Collected by Angela throughout her lifetime the collection reflects both her freelance work and that carried out while employed by companies such as British European Airways, the BBC, Royal Mail, New York University, Chermayeff and Geismar, Ilford and the Torin Corporation.

 A collection compiled by Professor Sue Ralph during the course of her research in to education and special educational needs.

 Collected by the anti-fascist Searchlight Magazine, this archival collection contains anti-fascist, anti-racist and left wing publications as well as those published by far right, racist groups.
 Documents and ephemera relating to Searchlight investigations, correspondence between the organisation and its domestic and overseas partners, as well as papers gathered from far right groups are also contained in the archive.

 Andrew (Andy) Bell worked as a researcher as well as holding other positions for World in Action and later for BBC’s Panorama.
 This collection donated by Andy includes details of the investigations for various programs, and show how the features were assembled.

 This collection was kindly donated by the first headmaster of the school together with the BBC Master 128 computer that was used to create the school’s records.
 These records are held, almost entirely, on 5.25 inch floppy disks.
 Work is currently underway to catalogue these records and make them more easily accessible to users.

-Managed by the Faculty of Art, Science and Technology this collection includes the posters donated to the University by Thomas Osborne Robinson OBE (1904-1976).
+Managed by the School of the Arts this collection includes the posters donated to the University by Thomas Osborne Robinson OBE (1904-1976).